Mayur-Palavalli/Mayur_Portfolio/index.md

 }
 ```

 The most challenging part was figuring out why the roll, pitch, and yaw values were drifting (slowly increasing/decreasing) even when I wasn't moving the arduino.
 It took me a while to figure out that the cause of the drift was in the error values.
 The amount of error is unique to each particular device, so I had to run the program a couple of times and print out the error values.
-Replacing the old values with these new ones fixed the issue and stopped the drift, allowing the program to work as intended.
+Changing the error values to the the ones calculated in my code fixed the issue and stopped the drift, allowing the program to work as intended.

 # Schematics
 <!---